brundonsmith/sovereignty/README.md

 ## Roadmap
 #### In progress/planned
 - Post-processing effect support
+- Spritesheet animation
+- Full animation mixing/scripting
+- Centralized loading/loading progress indicator
 - VR support
-- Audio support
 - Networking support
+- Full editor UI, likely written in React
 - Unified Vector and Quaternion strategy (threejs and cannonjs have their own implementations of each...)
 - Making standalone builds (they can currently be built but I can't get them to run yet without crashing)
 - Documentation, especially for configuration-object data structures
 - Full exported TypeScript types for exported classes

 #### Moonshot features
-- Full editor UI, likely written in React
 - Mobile builds using Cordova or something similar

 #### Unity features not to expect